-The ESI [11], Edge-Side Include, has currently become the de facto standard in specifying the format for templates in fragment based documents.
-It uses a simple XML-based markup format that specifies content fragments for inclusion and dynamic assembly in a base template.
-These ESI specific tags are provided as extensions to the traditional HTML format allowing for minimal format change to the original document format.
-It separates the document in such a way that allows for the server or proxy to manage the objects as separate entities.
-This allows for different levels of cacheability for each fragment, and for large amount of dynamic content to be cached.
 ESI also includes a very complete framework for conditional getting of fragments, cookie support, and error control.
-Every esi:include tag references a specific URI with a TTL, all of this is included in the template file which gives the layout and aesthetic look to the document.
-Thus, all the information regarding the fragments and the template are actually sent in the template itself.
+Every esi:include tag references a specific URI with a TTL (time to live) value, all of this is included in the template file which gives the layout and aesthetic look to the document.
+Thus, all the information regarding the fragments and the template is actually sent in the template itself.
 For a client to support the ESI framework all that it needs to do is to implement support for parsing and acting based on the template format.
 Thus, ESI's simplicity is a very strong point.